cameronmcelfresh/dislocationdynamics/README.md

 sudo ln -s /home/cmcelfresh/Documents/Eigen/unsupported unsupported
 ```

-ALTERNATIVELY, you can edit the Makefiles in the Model code (to be discussed later)
+Alternatively, you can edit the Makefiles in the Model code (to be discussed later)

 6. Download and install FFmpeg package
     - FFmpeg package assists with creating videos from the produced DD figures